Tsotsi: Plot

 As his mother is dying of disease, David runs away from an abusive father and lives with other homeless children in a series of large concrete construction pipes.
 A few years later, David, who now goes by Tsotsi, is the leader of a gang that includes his friends Butcher, Aap, and Boston.

 After getting involved in a murder committed by Butcher during a mugging, Tsotsi and Boston get into a fight that leaves Boston badly injured.
 Tsotsi later shoots Pumla, a young woman, while stealing her car, only to discover a three-month-old baby in the back seat.
 Tsotsi hastily strips the car of its valuables and takes the baby back to his shack.
-Pumla survives the attack (although is wheelchair bound) and works with a police artist to create a composite sketch of Tsotsi's face, which is then run in the newspapers.
+Pumla survives the attack (although she is rendered unable to walk) and works with a police artist to create a composite sketch of Tsotsi's face, which is then run in the newspapers.

 Realising that he cannot properly care for the baby on his own, Tsotsi spots Miriam with a young child strapped to her back, collecting water from a public tap.
 He follows her to her shack and forces her at gunpoint to feed the kidnapped child.
 Meanwhile, rich gang leader Fela begins attempting to recruit Aap, Boston, and Butcher to work for him.
 When Tsotsi takes the child to Miriam a second time, she asks him to leave the boy with her so that she can care for him on Tsotsi's behalf, and Tsotsi agrees.

 Tsotsi decides to take care of the injured Boston and has Aap and Butcher take Boston to his shack.
 Boston, who is called Teacher Boy by his friends, explains that he never took the teachers' examination.
 Tsotsi tells him that the gang will raise the money so that Boston can take the exam, which means that they will have to commit another robbery.